FTC: Affiliate Disclosure Links may pay commission

 To me what is missing is something like WHOOP functionality. ie really integrated and actionable stuff that tells you to train less or sleep more.
 Stuff that makes you behave differently, behave better.
 A game-changer.
 Having ‘HotKey’ functionality, on the other hand, I can live without.
 But, to be fair, Firstbeat and Garmin are moving towards the type of actionable feedback provided by WHOOP.

 Similarly we STILL have all these running cycling/dynamics but “so what?”.
 Other than “run faster” how exactly would you lower your ground contact time?
-So we still need integration with technique coaching (eg a la SHFT).
+So we still need integration with technique coaching (eg like SHFT).
 That will come.
 Or we need a better metric ie instead go and buy STRYD for it’s running power and super accurate running pace sensor.
 WAY more useful for training more accurately and maybe even getting faster.

 What might make a more personal difference in a few months’ time is newer CIQ v2.2 ‘apps’.
 I was sceptical at first.
-But now there are some quite interesting and useful apps out there.
+But now there are some quite interesting and useful apps emerging.
 I always mention XERT at this point but there are many more now.
 Indeed the inbuilt Training Peaks” workout downloading app” could be useful too if your coach uses TP, for example.
 I don’t use TP.

 So what does NOT add up for me; may well add up for you and your needs.